 Chris Wallbank is a painter, drawer and printmaker.
-His work explores pictorial space and the experience of landscape; more often than not in the wild environments where he is most at home working in response to the changing elements and rhythm of nature.
-He is interested in the role visual art can play in presenting themes of ecology in a new light leading him to collaborate on numerous conservation projects.
-These range from the long-term monitoring of breeding guillemot colonies on Skomer Island to the preservation of urban black kites across the metropolis of New Delhi.
-His solo exhibitions include, Cheng-Kim Loke Gallery at WWT Slimbridge, RSPB Ynys-hir and a drawing installation exhibited throughout Sheffield Cathedral for Festival of the Mind.
-Past illustration clients have included; Bloomsbury Publishing, S4C television, Strata Florida Heritage Landscape Project, Journal of Landscape Architecture and British Birds.
+His work explores pictorial space and the experience of landscape, more often than not in wild environments where he is most at home working in response to the changing elements and rhythm of nature.

+Chris’s work is held in national and international collections and has been exhibited widely, including; at the Wellcome Collection, Christie’s London, The Sunday Times Watercolour Competition and The Lynn Painter-Stainers Prize.
+His solo exhibitions include Cheng-Kim Loke Gallery at WWT Slimbridge, RSPB Ynys-hir and a drawing installation exhibited throughout Sheffield Cathedral for Festival of the Mind.
+Past art and illustration clients have included; Peninsula Hotel Mayfair, Bloomsbury Publishing, S4C television, Strata Florida Heritage Landscape Project, J.N.C.C, Journal of Landscape Architecture and British Birds.